About The UAE

 - The main financial centre is Dubai.

-- There are more than 35 free-trade zones, known as Free Zones, in the UAE that have special tax, customs and imports regimes, as well as their own regulations.
+- There are 45 free-trade zones, known as Free Zones, in the UAE that have special tax, customs and imports regimes, as well as their own regulations.
 Each Free Zone is designed around one or more business categories and only offers licenses to companies in these categories.

 Sophistication of Banking Systems

-- The UAE has 22 domestic banks and 39 foreign banks, which operate 81 branches.
+- The UAE has 21 domestic banks and 38 foreign banks, while around 40 banks also operate a representative office.
 The three largest banks are majority state-owned.
-There are eight dedicated Islamic banks in the UAE which account for around 20% of the banking sector's total assets (2016/2017).
+There are eight dedicated Islamic banks in the UAE which account for 18.6% of the banking sector's total assets.

-- Dubai is the world's largest centre for sukuk listings, which totalled USD56.47 billion at the end of March 2018.
+- Dubai is the world's largest centre for sukuk listings, which totalled USD65.4 billion at the end of 2019.
 Conventional bonds issued by governments and corporations are also available.

 - The banking industry is regulated by the Central Bank of the United Arab Emirates.
 Regulation is in line with international standards.